 Talented people with good resumes have choices.
 Make sure you can articulate and sell the vision and purpose of your organization.
 Paint a picture of the culture, outline the company and team values, and share about your leadership style.

-Also, ask questions to better understand a candidates' motivations and needs.
+Most important, ask questions to better understand a candidates' motivations and needs.
 Armed with this information, you can better articulate the value proposition for your potential candidate.

 Your eagerness, or possible desperation, to find a good person, combined with the phenomena of first impression bias, are a likely recipe for a bad hire.
+Dating before marriage is highly recommended, same goes for hiring.

 I recommend that both parties go in with their eyes wide open (not just hope it will work out).
 Get to know what this person’s strengths and challenges are, how your leadership styles are different or similar, how do they manage stress and tight timelines, and how can you best support and motivate them.
 Our Premierehire SmartStart program helps our clients be successful in this area.